 In 1178, Fernando II of Spain donated the city to the Templar order for protecting the pilgrims who passed through El Bierzo in their road to Santiago de Compostela.
 After the extinction of the order in 1311, several noble houses tried to get the city and the castle for their own.
 Alfonso XI donated the castle to the dominion of the Count of Lemos in 1340, but The Catholic Monarchs incorporated the city into the crown in 1486.

 Ponferrada hosts the annual festival of La Encina in early September.
 The city’s football team, Ponferradina, competes in the Division 3 of the Spanish Soccer Federation.
 This season 2004/2005 the football team seems to be performing well, and might well be in second division next year!

 Note.
 At the end of the season 2004/2005, the soccer team lost during the play-offs the chance of ascending to second division.

 Ponferrada and El Bierzo itself is surrounded by mountains.
-Just 20 Km. away from Ponferrada you can find Morredero peak, which is 2135 m. high, and it has a little ski station.
-A few kilometers around from the city, there are many beautiful places and villages (Molinaseca, San Pedro de Montes, Peñalba, Compludo, etc.) suitable for trekking routes and rural tourism.
+Just 20 Km. away from Ponferrada, you can find Morredero peak, which is 2135 m. high, and it has a little ski station.
+A few kilometres around from the city, there are many beautiful places and villages (Molinaseca, San Pedro de Montes, Peñalba, Compludo, etc.) suitable for trekking routes and rural tourism.